Impurity immersed in a two-component few-fermion mixture in a one-dimensional harmonic trap: The structural transition

 Let us underline here that the shape of the universal curve $\Phi(\xi)$ is not known and probably cannot be deduced with any simple heuristic arguments.
 However, it turns out that it can be well approximated by a simple one-parameter Lorentzian shape of the form

-The numerical fit to all the data (for $N>2$) gives $\Gamma_0 \approx 4.34$ and the resulting shape is presented in Fig.~\ref{Fig3}(d) with a dashed black line.
-The observed universality of the structural transition, and its simple scaling with particle number, suggests that the transition is driven rather by a collective mechanism that is only weakly influenced by the microscopic properties of individual particles.
+The numerical fit to all the data (for $N>2$) gives $\Gamma_0 \approx 3.84$ and the resulting shape is presented in Fig.~\ref{Fig4}(d) with a dashed black line.
+The observed universality of the structural transition and its simple scaling with particle number suggest that the transition is driven rather by a collective mechanism that is only weakly influenced by the microscopic properties of individual particles.

-Lastly, it should be emphasized that the universality just described is a feature for systems where the number of particles in the mixture is large.
-Indeed, as already mentioned, for small $N$ deviations from the universal curve are evident.
-Moreover, we checked that for a system of three particles, {\it i.e.}, a single particle in each component ($N=1$), discrepancies are huge and claiming any universality is not justified.
+Lastly, in light of our results, we intend to note that the universality just described is probably a feature for systems where the number of particles in the mixture is large.
+Indeed, as already mentioned, for smaller $N$, deviations from the universal curve become more pronounced.
+Moreover, we checked that for the smallest system (three particles, single particle in each component, $N=1$), discrepancies are so huge that claiming any universality is not justified.